Before

 at the age of 19, married the 10 year old Joan de Bar [Barr], grand-daughter

-[some sources say daughter] to Edward I. The childless marriage was
+[some sources erroneously say daughter] to Edward I. The childless marriage was

-not successful and both sued for divorce but as a result the Pope
+not successful and both sued for divorce and as a result the Pope

 excommunicated John.
 John produced many "divers